breedx-splk/java-http-header-attributes/README.md

 HTTP server on port 8182, and a client that sends a request to the server once a second.

-This is an unusual ab/use of HTTP and is only intended to demonstrate how to tell the java instrumentation to copy headers into an attributes.
+This is an unusual ab/use of HTTP and is only intended to demonstrate how to tell the java instrumentation to copy headers into attributes.

 ### Client request